 (click on the tabs)

-Tahiti was amazing.
+You can’t even imagine the beauty.
 Crazy to think the experience could be any better really.
 The people were so sincerely friendly and welcoming.
 It was remarkable to have the hospitality and kindness, island wide, that we normally would have to pay for here in the states.
-Here is something to think about tho.
-Although these places have a touristy reputation of simple island life, it may not be all that safe.
-We got a reality check.
+I could just go on and on about how this trip exceeded anything else we’ve ever done and how amazing and fun our group was and just everything great, cause is was 100% the best ever.

 That being said, Mo’orea boasts zero crime.
 Zero.
 I believe that.
-It seems the people who want the simple life remain there.
-They aren’t looking at the gadgets and gizmos the tourists have as desirable.
-They don’t want what others have; therefore, no drive for crime.
+It seems the people who truly want the simple life remain there.
+They aren’t looking at the gadgets and gizmos the tourists have as desirable or their neighbor’s whatever.
+They don’t want what others have; therefore, there’s is no drive for crime.

-How we escape there must be a strange reality to them, or is it?
-Idk.
-I wonder after overhearing conversation after conversation of visitors speaking of their island as heaven on earth plays a part in their desire to leave at all?
-Idk.
 Interesting how our worlds are so polar opposite.
-Makes me wonder but settle on thinking it is two sides of the same coin.
+Makes me wonder.
+I settle on thinking it is two sides of the same coin.
 Which do you choose?
 Heads or tails.
 They both are equal in value according to the spender.
-You just choose one for yourself.
+You just choose which side for yourself.

 (click on the tabs)

-Fact: Food will be an issue, but beer won’t
+Fact: Food will be an issue, but the beer won’t

 Food will be a big, big issue.
 This is going to be true in any remote place, not just Tahiti.
-From not knowing what foods are or how to eat them to having very few recognizable foods will be an issue.
+From not knowing what foods are or how to eat them to not speaking the language, food will be an issue.
 Refrigeration or having things out too long could be an issue.
 Keeping food after expiration could be an issue.
 Sanitization may not be the same as US standards and could be an issue.
 The plates, glasses, and utensils could be an issue.
 There were tons of flies, issue.
 Uncooked foods, possibly unhealthy animals and/or animal conditions could be an issue.
 Then there are things we can only fret about… raw fish and chicken preparation areas???
 Issue.
 Pathogens unfamiliar to our system, but are fine with the natives, like the water, probably an issue.

 Idk, I feel like we should eat 3-day old road kill and a tablespoon of stagnant lake water with petrified bug eggs everyday to get our immune systems up to par.
 Omg, I’m so scared.
 Do we need shots???